 I don’t really know why I came to think of the adjustment possibilities for ski pole straps when I saw a bottle opener on the kitchen table.
-But for some reason I got an idea of how to adjust the length of the strap and how tight it should be around the wrist, with just one hand.
-After having broken my left forearm as a child, having the whole hand through the pole strap, I very rarely use the straps while skiing, except from long flat sections where I need to push myself forward.
+But for some reason I got an idea of how to adjust the strap with just one hand.
+After having broken my left forearm as a child, having the whole hand through the pole strap, I very rarely use the straps while skiing.
+I only have my hand through the strap on long flat sections where I need to push myself forward.
 But then it’s really nice to have a good grip and support of a tight strap.

 Apparently, I’m not the first coming up with a thought of one-hand-adjustment.
-Both Dynafit and Kang seem to have had a similar idea, and I hope that’s something they are happy with so I’m not on a dead-end road.
+Both Dynafit and Kang seem to have had a similar idea.
+I hope that’s something they are happy with so I’m not on a dead-end road.

 At least I’ve tested the idea now, and it seems to work really well.
-I cut out a primitive prototype from a piece of sheet metal, from an old nail plate, and drilled and filed until I could pull the strap through.
+I cut out a primitive prototype from a piece of sheet metal, from an old nail plate.
+Then I drilled and filed until I could pull the strap through.
 The other end of the strap I screwed onto the grip together with the metal prototype, and … Voilà!
 It was perfectly possible to adjust the strap with just one hand—simply pulling the flap of the strap to tighten and pulling the loop to loosen.

 Now I have to find a solution to the next problem.
 How can I most efficiently get hold of those pieces of sheet metal, the small “tighteners”?
 I can’t spend an hour making each piece like I did with the prototype in order to make more bottle-opener looking tighteners.
 The straps I’m developing with Weaver Textile are already adapted to my one-hand-adjustment idea.
 So, now I must figure out how to make these tiny adjustment pieces.